BlueQuartzSoftware/simplnx/src/Plugins/OrientationAnalysis/docs/ConvertOrientationsFilter.md

     + phi-1: 0 to 360
     + Phi : 0 to 180
     + phi-2: 0 to 360

+Rodrigues Vector: Length must be positive and the vector must be normalized.
+Homochoric Vector: Sum of Squares must = 1.0
+Quaternion: Scalar part must be positive and have unit norm Axis Angle: Angle must be in the range of 0-Pi.
+Stereographic Vector: Must be unit norm
+Orientation Matrix: Determinant must be +1.0

 ### Data Conversion Notes